 With quality management software for medical devices, design control workflows, for instance, are a built-in function of the platform and follow industry best practices from the latest standards and regulations.

-Consider the medical device quality management system (MDQMS) solution offered by Greenlight Guru.
-Greenlight Guru’s MDQMS platform includes workflows to manage all aspects of the total product lifecycle, document and change management, and post-market quality events, such as CAPA and complaints.
+Consider the medical device quality management system QMS solution offered by Greenlight Guru.
+Greenlight Guru’s QMS platform includes workflows to manage all aspects of the total product lifecycle, document and change management, and post-market quality events, such as CAPA and complaints.

-The tedious and error-prone process associated with change management, specifically, is transformed within the MDQMS platform through Halo℠ for Change Management, the world’s first AI and ML recommendation engine for medical device quality.
+The tedious and error-prone process associated with change management, specifically, is transformed within the QMS platform through Halo℠ for Change Management, the world’s first AI and ML recommendation engine for medical device quality.

 Medical device companies using Greenlight Guru no longer have to work from a reactive state, waiting for mistakes to happen as a result of missing documents or inaccessible information.
 Halo℠ for Change Management allows companies to advance their change management process by making predictive quality decisions that create significant efficiencies throughout the entire change process.